saiivarma/Teleos_rep/README.md

 ## Future Enhancements
 The following enhancements can be made to the present model to increase the efficiency and increase the scope of the application.
-1. Face detection and eye tracking module to monitor the employee’s presence at all times.
+1. Face detection and gaze tracking module to monitor the employee’s presence at all times.
 2. Calculation of the CPU’s Utilization at every point of time to make sure that the employee is not sitting idle in front of the computer.
 3. A module that readily downloads the pdf version of the report at any instance.